shivanip14/Deep-Learning/src/lab1/model_card_exp_13.md

 ## Metrics
-The metrics used to evaluate the models built as part of the lab task are: accuracy & loss (model-wide), precision, recall & F1 score (across each category, per model).
+The metrics used to evaluate the models built as part of the lab task are: accuracy, loss & Kappa score (model-wide), precision, recall & F1 score (across each category, per model).

 - Good models are selected first on highest validation accuracy, and are chosen for further builds iteratively.
 - Accuracy graphs, loss graphs and confusion matrices are also generated and saved at `./lab1data/savedmodels/accuracy/`, `./lab1data/savedmodels/loss/` and `./lab1data/savedmodels/conf/` respectively.
+- The Cohen-Kappa score is used for evaluatin of classification models to compare the agreement of two or more raters - in this case, between our model and the actual test labels; however it can also be used to calculate between each pair of models to evaluate which is better.

+        Kappa score       Agreement
+        <0                Less than just a chance agreement (disagreement, even)
+        0.01-0.20   	    Slight agreement
+        0.21-0.40   	    Fair agreement
+        0.41-0.60   	    Moderate agreement
+        0.61-0.80   	    Substancial agreement
+        0.81-0.99   	    Almost perfect agreement

 - After a model is built & trained, it is evaluated using the `calculate_scores.py` which loads the model from a previously-saved JSON & weights, calculates the latter of the metrics specified above & generates a report for the model/experiment specified. (submitting a slurm job by passing experiment number as argument: e.g. `sbatch calculate_scores_launcher.sh exp_14`)

 ## Data